jharriga/RGWtest/README.md

 # RGWtest
-Scripts to investigate RGW performance and log statistics (garbage collection rates; radosgw and ceph-osd process stats; as well as "ceph daemon osd" probes) Detects "runmode", either bare-metal or containerized and prepends ceph cmd calls appropriately.
+Scripts to investigate RGW performance and log statistics Detects "runmode", either bare-metal or containerized and prepends ceph cmd calls appropriately.
+Requires that passwd-less SSH is configured to designated MON node and RGW node.
+Also requires that ansible be installed on the system.

 Uses COSbench to issue RGW workloads/operations. https://github.com/intel-cloud/cosbench Scripts create timestamped logfiles in $RESULTS directory, named with prepended COSbench jobId.